troessner/reek/docs/How-To-Write-New-Detectors.md

                          name:    'bravo')
 end

-it 'does count all occurences' do src = <<-RUBY
+it 'does count all occurrences' do src = <<-RUBY
     def alfa
       bravo = 3